Zia Alonto Adiong: Personal life

 Adiong is the brother of Mamintal Adiong Jr. and Ansaruddin Alonto Adiong.
 He married Indira R. Ali Pacasum on February 6, 2018.
 On March 1, 2019, the couple welcomed their son, Ahmad Domocao III, on the same day the transition from the Autonomous Region in Muslim Mindanao (ARMM) to the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) began.

+Adiong started his college education at the University of the Philippines Diliman with a degree in music, eventually shifting to music research after having difficulty with music theory.
+He eventually transferred to Xavier University – Ateneo de Cagayan where he completed a BS degree in psychology.

+During the second impeachment trial of Sara Duterte, Adiong serves as a spokesperson for the House prosecution panel, along with Kabataan partylist representative Renee Co.